Laxmination/5-Day-C-challenge/Chapter 3/Notes.md

 If the test expression is evaluated to false,<br>
 - Statements inside the body of 'else' are executed
 - Statements inside the body of 'if' are skipped from execution.

+## Break and Continue
+- The break statement ends the loop immediately when it is encountered.
+- The continue statement skips the current iteration of the loop and continues with the next iteration.